Dog Training is Simple, as Long as You Change

 What is the Humane Hierarchy of Behavior Change?

-The Humane Hierarchy of Behavior Modification Intervention begins with Least Invasive Minimally Aversive (LIMA).
+The Humane Hierarchy of Behavior Modification Intervention begins with Least Intrusive Minimally Aversive (LIMA).
 Health, nutrition and medical checkup come first followed be the antecedent arrangement.
 If your dog trainer or behaviorist explains how to put on a choke chain, prong collar or shock collar, you have encountered a fraud.
 If they tell you how it’s important to walk out doors first and be the leader of the pack mixed in with other nonsensical BS such as, you must eat first, sleep in highest and best sleeping places ask them to leave, immediately!
 If your dog trainer or behaviorist tells you to “correct”/punish your dog by leash popping, poking the dog or physically manipulating your dog in any way, you have an uneducated laymen on your hands and it would behoove you and your dog to continue your search for a qualified professional before more damage occurs.
 Rant over.

 Applied Behavior Analysis (ABA) the technology of behavior change begins with: